What is epilepsy?

 - Atonic Seizures: Opposite of the tonic seizures, this type is associated with loss of muscle tones and abrupt falls.

-- Myoclonic Seizures: Not to confused with clonic seizures, this type is associated with spontaneous quick twitching of arms or legs.
+- Myoclonic Seizures: Not to be confused with clonic seizures, this type is associated with spontaneous quick twitching of arms or legs.

 - Tonic-clonic Seizures: Also known as grand mal seizures, this type is a combination of tonic and clonic seizures and presents with the following symptoms :